Phoenix Catastrophic Injury Attorney

 The costs of a catastrophic injury can be substantial.
 It can often be difficult to get insurance companies to part with such a significant amount of money.
 Getting what you’re owed may mean needing to involve the legal system and the civil court process.

-If that’s the case, the team at the Bleaman Law Firm can use their knowledge and experience to put together a strong case for liability on the part of the defendant and the compensation you need.
+If that’s the case, the team of Phoenix personal injury lawyers at the Bleaman Law Firm can use their knowledge and experience to put together a strong case for liability on the part of the defendant and the compensation you need.

 Catastrophic injuries are those that make the biggest impact on a person’s life.
 They create life-altering changes.
 In many cases, they can result in a person’s physical disfigurement, impairment, and an inability to function the way they did before the injuries.
 A catastrophic injury is likely to leave a person needing medical treatment and other care for the rest of their life.